-Phosphorylation Control Protocol (PCP): Α phosphorylation control protocol is described evaluation of the routine physiological control state of intact cell respiration (R), LEAK respiration (L), uncoupled respiratory capacity through the electron transfer system, ETS (E), and rotenone+antimycin Asensitive respiration to subtract residual consumption (ROX) from the activity of the electron transfer system.
-When using cells suspended in culture respiration is supported by respiratory medium, substrate in the medium, whereas in a crystalloid without energy substrate (for medium instance mitochondrial respiration medium, MiR06; Gnaiger et al. 2000) cells respire on endogenous substrates.
-In the latter case, the effect of an intracellular ion composition on cell respiration must be evaluated (no difference between culture medium and mitochondrial medium is observed in endothelial cells; Stadlmann et al. 2002), and the respiratory protocol can be extended to obtain a measure of enzyme activity of cytochrome c oxidase (Renner et al. 2003).
-Application of cell culture medium for respiratory measurements is advantageous when aiming at near-physiological conditions of intact cells.
+A simple phosphorylation control protocol (PCP) is applied for evaluation of the ROUTINE physiological control state of intact cell respiration (R), LEAK respiration (L), noncoupled respiratory capacity through electron transfer system, ETS (E), rotenone+antimycin A-sensitive respiration to correct mt-respiration by residual oxygen consumption (ROX).
+When using cells suspended in culture medium, respiration is supported by respiratory substrate in the medium, whereas in a crystalloid medium without energy substrate (mitochondrial respiration medium, MiR06; Gnaiger et al 2000) cells respire on endogenous substrates.
+In the latter case, the effect of an intracellular ion composition on cell respiration must be evaluated (no difference between culture medium and mitochondrial medium is observed for R of endothelial cells; Stadlmann et al 2002), and the respiratory protocol can be extended to obtain a measure of enzyme activity of cytochrome c oxidase (Renner et al 2003).
+Application of cell culture medium respiratory measurements is advantageous aiming at near-physiological conditions of intact cells.

-The basic PC-protocol takes about 90 min, including (1) a 10-min period of ROUTINE respiration, reflecting the aerobic metabolic activity under cellular routine conditions (state R), (2) the oligomycin-inhibited LEAK respiration, which is caused mainly by compensation for the proton leak after inhibition of ATP synthase (state L); (3) the FCCP titration with the TIP2k, which yields the maximum stimulated respiration as a measure of ETS capacity of uncoupled mitochondria in non-permeabilized cells (state E), and quantitatively describes the dependence of respiration on FCCP concentration; (4) rotenone- and (5) antimycin A-inhibited respiration after sequential inhibition of complex I and III, as an estimate of residual oxidative side reactions (ROX).
+The basic PC-protocol takes about 90 min, including (1) a 10-min period of ROUTINE respiration, reflecting the aerobic metabolic activity under cellular routine conditions (state R), (2) the oligomycininhibited LEAK respiration, which is caused mainly by compensation for the proton leak after inhibition of ATP synthase (state L); (3) uncoupler titration with the yields TIP2k, which the maximum stimulated respiration as a measure of ETS capacity of noncoupled mitochondria in non-permeabilized cells (state E), and quantitatively describes the dependence of respiration on uncoupler concentration; (4) rotenone- and (5) antimycin A-inhibited respiration after sequential inhibition of Complex I and III, as an estimate of residual oxidative side reactions (ROX).

-All inhibitors and the uncoupler applied in this protocol are freely permeable through the intact plasma membrane and do not require, therefore, cell membrane permeabilization (Gnaiger and Renner 2003; Hütter et al. 2004).
+Inhibitors and the uncoupler applied in this protocol are freely permeable through the intact plasma membrane and do not require, therefore, cell membrane permeabilization (Hütter et al 2004).

-3. The Cells
+3. The cells

-In the present demonstration experiment, parental hematopoietic 32D cells and v-Raf transformed 32D (32D-v-Raf) cells were used in dilute suspension.
-32D is an immortalized mouse promyeloid cell line originally derived from long-term cultures of murine bone marrow, grown in RPMI supplemented by WEHI-3B conditioned medium as a source of IL-3 (Greenberget et al. 1983).
+Parental hematopoietic 32D cells and v-Raf transformed 32D (32D-v-Raf) cells were used in dilute suspension.
+32D is an immortalized mouse promyeloid cell line originally derived from long-term cultures of murine bone marrow, grown in RPMI supplemented by WEHI-3B conditioned medium as a source of IL-3 (Greenberg et al 1983).
 These cells have a requirement for IL-3 to remain undifferentiated.
 Removal of IL-3 leads to cell cycle arrest in the G_0/G_1 phase, followed by induction of apoptosis (Troppmair and Rapp 2003).

-4. Air Calibration
+4. Air calibration